prof. Christian Stevens (PhD)

 Director "Green Chemistry Ghent"

 In 1995, he became group leader of the National Fund for Scientific Research and became guest professor in 1997 at Ghent University.
 In 2000, he became professor at the current Faculty of Bioscience Engineering and developed the research group SynBioC of which he is the director.
-He became full professor in 2014.
+Since 2014, he is senior full professor.

 - 4-Fluoro-3’,4’,5’-trimethoxychalcone as a new anti-invasive agent.
 From discovery to initial validation in an in vivo metastasis model.
 Eur.
 J. Med.
 Chem.
 (2015).